pnp/generator-teams/packages/generator-teams/README.md

 npm test
 ```

 Yeoman-test package is being used for the generator tests.
-(NOTE: Node JS version 8.10.0 is recommended for executing generator tests.)

 ### Use it in dev mode